Main Content

 collapse all

-Load a pretrained YOLO v4 object detector and inspect its properties.
+Load a tiny YOLO v4 object detector, pretrained on the COCO dataset, and inspect its properties.

 detector = yolov4ObjectDetector("tiny-yolov4-coco")